-At Children’s Hospital of Pittsburgh of UPMC, barcode technology is used to track each medication dose, procedure, and test, all of which add to the child’s eRecord.
+At UPMC Children's Hospital of Pittsburgh, barcode technology is used to track each medication dose, procedure, and test, all of which add to the child’s eRecord.
 Inpatient units contain mobile computers on wheels, or COWs, which are stocked by Pharmacy staff with patient medications.
 A wireless computer on the cart provides access to each child’s complete medical record.

 This tracking system is called Positive Patient Identification (PPID).
 With PPID, every patient gets an ID band with a barcode.
 A hand-held computer is used to read the barcode on the child’s wristband and on the medication label before each does is administered.
 This records the medication delivery and confirms that the medication and dose is correct.
 The right drug, in the right dose, by the right route gets to the right patient, at the right time.

 When a child has a specimen taken for a test, PPID is used to label the specimen container at the bedside with the same barcode that identifies the child’s medications.
 The all-too-common problem of mislabeling laboratory tests virtually disappears.